nobid-consortium/payment-reference-documentation/payment-reference-doc.md

     wallet ->> psp2: GET follow redirect_uri
 ```

-1. Authorization Request requesting A2Pay:
-The TPP sends an OpenID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s ASPSP. *Note: Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
+1. Authorization Request Object including the `transaction_data` with the payment request.
+This step is is initiated either by link for a same-device flow or by QR-code for cross-device flow.
 2. Wallet asks user for approval:
 The wallet authenticates the TPP (ARF[^arf], section 6.6.3.2) and prompts the user to review the payment request and approve the presentation of the A2Pay.
 3. User reviews the transaction: